QuackAcademy/Express-Template/README.md

 //insomnia login image

+Call get http://localhost:8018/api/users/user/all and you should receive a response with the three seeded users.

-Add your token to your headers as shown below:
+Add your token from logging in to your headers as shown below:

 //inomnia headers image

-Call get http://localhost:8018/api/users/user/all and you should receive a response with the three seeded users.

-//insomnia users all image

 If you were able to get this far everything is setup correctly and functioning as expected.